akvo/akvo-product-design/RSR/Features/12-ActionBasedNotifications/TechnicalDesign/ActionBasedNotifications.md

  		  'project': 42,
  		  'amount': 5,
  		  'currency': 'EUR',
- 		  'when': <datetime>,
+ 		  'when': <date-time>,
           },
-  'meta': {'content-type': 'application/json', 'type': '...', 'datetime': '?'}
+  'meta': {'content-type': 'application/json', 'type': '...', 'date-time': '?'}
 }
 ```

-When the service handles the message the event is added to project 42's event list (if the project does not have eny events we need to add the project entity).
+When the service handles the message the event is added to project 42's event list (if the project does not have any events we need to add the project entity).
 We also need to add a notification log for all users that follows project 42.

 ### 3 - Enabling email notifications